Your browser version is not updated, please update it.

 • Cyber risk

-• Risk of incurring economic/financial losses and/or reputational damage subsequent to accidental events or malicious actions pertaining to the information system’s security (hardware, software, data banks, sensitive data, etc.)
+• Risk of incurring economic/financial losses and/or reputational damage as a result of accidental events or malicious actions relating to the security of the information system (hardware, software, data banks, sensitive data, etc.), also in view of the constant increase in the use of information systems and technological advancements in the field of Artificial Intelligence

 • Climate change